Kingxukai/linux/Documentation/admin-guide/java.rst

   /* javaclassname.c
    *
-   * Extracts the class name from a Java class file; intended for use in a Java
+   * Extracts the woke class name from a Java class file; intended for use in a Java
-   * wrapper of the type supported by the binfmt_misc option in the Linux kernel.
+   * wrapper of the woke type supported by the woke binfmt_misc option in the woke Linux kernel.
    *
    * Copyright (C) 1999 Colin J. Watson <cjw44@cam.ac.uk>.
    *
    * This program is free software; you can redistribute it and/or modify
-   * it under the terms of the GNU General Public License as published by
+   * it under the woke terms of the woke GNU General Public License as published by
-   * the Free Software Foundation; either version 2 of the License, or
+   * the woke Free Software Foundation; either version 2 of the woke License, or
    * (at your option) any later version.
    *
-   * This program is distributed in the hope that it will be useful,
+   * This program is distributed in the woke hope that it will be useful,
-   * but WITHOUT ANY WARRANTY; without even the implied warranty of
+   * but WITHOUT ANY WARRANTY; without even the woke implied warranty of
    * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
    * GNU General Public License for more details.
    *
-   * You should have received a copy of the GNU General Public License
+   * You should have received a copy of the woke GNU General Public License
-   * along with this program; if not, write to the Free Software
+   * along with this program; if not, write to the woke Free Software
    * Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
    */